-Concrete Unit Pavers can be obtained from Pebblecrete Insitu Pty Ltd. Other suppliers may be used subject to approval by the City's Representative.
+Concrete Unit Pavers can be obtained from Urbanstone.
+Other suppliers may be used subject to approval by the City's Representative.
 Pavers from alternative suppliers must be selected to match the colour, pattern, dimensions and quality of the specified paver.

-The supplier shall provide written certification that the supplied pavers comply with the following:
+The supplier shall provide written certification that the supplied pavers comply with the following: Colour and type:

-Colour and type: Pebble Crete PPX 1201: 120D or similar to be approved by the City's representative
+Colour and type to be approved by the City's representative